Gotta Move On (Diddy song)

-"Gotta Move On" is a song by American rapper and record executive Diddy, featuring guest vocals from singer Bryson Tiller and production from producers Teddy Walton, J-Louis, RNSM, Roark Bailey and additional production from SlimWav.
-Influenced by dancehall, it was released as a single on June 17, 2022 and intended to lead his fifth album, The Love Album: Off the Grid (2023); however, the song was only included on the album's expanded edition.
+"Gotta Move On" is a song by American rapper and record executive Diddy.
+It features guest vocals from singer Bryson Tiller and production from Teddy Walton, J-Louis, RNSM, Roark Bailey SlimWav — all of whom co-wrote the track with backing vocalist Wale.
+Influenced by dancehall, it was released as a single by Motown and Love Records on June 17, 2022 and intended to lead his fifth album, The Love Album: Off the Grid (2023); however, the song was included on the album's expanded edition.
+The accompanying music video was directed by singer Teyana Taylor under the pseudonym "Spike Tee".

 "Gotta Move On" peaked at number 79 on the Billboard Hot 100 and became Diddy's first entry on the chart since his 2010 single "Coming Home" (with Dirty Money featuring Skylar Grey).

-The song contains additional vocals and songwriting from rapper Wale.
-The accompanying music video was directed by singer Teyana Taylor under the pseudonym "Spike Tee".

 Background

 The song marks Diddy's first record to not be released by his label, Bad Boy Records, for which he was the flagship artist and founder.
 After a lukewarm commercial and critical response from his previous decade of material, the song finds Diddy in a less-braggadocious state of vulnerability as he laments on unrequited love.
 According to Diddy, he co-wrote the song with Tiller to help both of them move on during a period when they each were moving on from failed relationships.
 Tiller, however, claims the song was originally written and recorded by him c.
 2018, and his brother mistakenly sent the song to Diddy in 2022, which led to their collaboration.